Qualification Name: Music Tech Award in Music Practice

 Type: Btec (GCSE Level)

 Level: Level 1 / 2

 What is it about?

 Course Content Outline

 You will need to develop musical skills in order to help you produce your composition and performance coursework.
 Music is considered one of the most employable subjects because of the range of skills covered, including self-management, communication and presentation, which are vital to any future course of study.

 Music is both a highly academic and highly creative subject.
 It is recommended that you take formal instrumental lessons with a qualified teacher on your instrument or voice.
 You should be passionate about learning an instrument or singing, and open to writing your own music and performing in front of others.

-The course has three internally assessed coursework components and one that is externally assessed.
-The externally assessed unit is a one hour written exam paper about the music industry.
+The course has two internally assessed components and one that is externally assessed.

 The BTEC Level 2 Award has the same value as a GCSE.
 The grading is Distinction*, Distinction, Merit, Pass.
 This is equivalent is GCSE grade 8/9 for Distinction*, GCSE grade 7 for Distinction, GCSE grade 5/6 for Merit, GCSE grade 4 for Pass.